Behind the camera: Larry Burrows

 Taking the picture

 Ron Cook a corpsman assigned to Kilo Company, 3rd Battalion, 4th Marine Regiment remembers how much his unit struggled not just against the enemy but the infamous non-combat horrors of Vietnam.
-Disease carrying mosquitoes, huge leaches, poisonous snakes were always a danger and all the while the rain meant that everything was wet, all the time.
+Disease-carrying mosquitoes, huge leeches, poisonous snakes were always a danger and all the while the rain meant that everything was wet all the time.
 At just 19 he struggled with caring for so many wounded.

 I think any corpsman that served in Vietnam will say we were kids taking care of kids.
 We were put under the most stressful situations.
 I mean, when you’re an 18-year-old kid and they hand you 56 Marines and say, “Here, keep them alive if you can; the ones you can’t, we’ll just tag and bag and send them home to their mothers,’ it’s a lot of responsibility for a kid.

 After days of fighting Hill 400 was secured and the engineers carved out a landing pad between Hill 400 and 484, an area that was called Mutter’s Ridge.
 While other units pushed on, Ron Cook’s Kilo company stayed to evacuate the wounded and regroup.
 It was here that the quiet English journalist, Larry Burrows, was able to take some pictures of the men.

 LIFE editors didn’t initially publish this image, instead printing other pictures Burrows had taken.
 It wasn’t until February 1971, that LIFE published the image in an article commemorating the photographer who had recently gone missing in Laos.

 He never got in the way.
 He never imposed, He blended into the background.
 He was very quiet.
 That’s why they called him ‘the compassionate photographer.’